metrorailings/OwlBlog/content/posts/2022-week-10-insights.md

 Colt McCoy's gutsy and willing to throw it deep.
 Loving it.

-Brilliant play on fourth-down, running a hard bootleg from heavy personnel
+Brilliant play on fourth-down, running a hard bootleg from heavy personnel.